ximini82/relationstorage.js/README.md

 ```javascript
 	var object = Storage.getObject("nameOfYourBean");
 ```
-This object automatically  has two values:
+This object automatically  has three values:

 1. id
 2. class
-3. exists (is true, if it was loaded object)
+3. exists (is true, if it is loaded/saved object)

 The id is the the unique key for this object, with this class.
 The class attribute is a string with the name of the class.
 In this example "nameOfYourBean"